cognitedata/oryx/README.md

 ## Fundamentals

-The main building blocks in Oryx are the `Context` and the `HttpHandler`.
-The Context contains all the state needed for making the request, and also contains any response metadata such as headers, response code etc received from the remote
+The main building blocks in Oryx are the `HttpContext` and the `HttpHandler`.
+The context contains all the state needed for making the request, and also contains any response metadata such as headers, response code, etc received from the remote
 server:

 ```fs